NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

 * Shall NuGet list not only .pdb and .xml, but also all the extensions in [AllowedReferenceRelatedFileExtensions](https://github.com/dotnet/msbuild/blame/main/src/Tasks/Microsoft.Common.CurrentVersion.targets#L621-L627) if there is any? (.pdb, .xml, .pri, .dll.config, .exe.config)

+## Considerations

-* If there is a change in `related` property, will it make any difference in restore?
+### 1. If there is a change in `related` property, will it make any difference in restore?
 For a package reference, there should be no change in `related` property unless we change to reference a different package/version.
 So there is no difference in restore when having `related` property.

-## Considerations

-In addition to the proposed approach, 2 of other solutions were considered.
+### 2. In addition to the proposed approach, 2 of other solutions were considered.

-### Do nothing - Recommend the customers use the custom target workaround
+#### **Do nothing - Recommend the customers use the custom target workaround**

 The workaround that copying .pdb and .xml file into build output folder(.NET Framework) is as following:
 ```xml